See your storage limit

 Finally, you can delete messages individually using the Delete forever button, or all messages at once using the Empty Trash now link directly above the message list.

-In Google+, you may have a few blurry images, accidental videos, and photos of the inside of your pocket that are taking up space.
-Keep in mind that photos up to 2048 x 2048 pixels and videos up to 15 minutes won't count towards your storage limit.
+In Google Photos, you may have a few blurry images, accidental videos, and photos of the inside of your pocket that are taking up space.
+Keep in mind that "High quality" size photos won't count toward your storage limit.

-You can pay for additional storage that can be shared across Google Drive, Gmail, and Google+ Photos.
-Learn more about storage plan pricing.
+If you run out of free storage, you can buy more storage that can be shared across Google Drive, Gmail, and Google Photos.
+Learn more about storage plans.
+If you’re an administrator, you can buy storage for your business.